Bgrlgymnast/sqlalchemy-challenge/README.md

 - Use the Flask jsonify function to convert your API data to a valid JSON response object.

 ## References
-Menne, M.J., I. Durre, R.S.
+- Menne, M.J., I. Durre, R.S.
 Vose, B.E.
 Gleason, and T.G.
 Houston, 2012: An overview of the Global Historical Climatology Network-Daily Database.
 Journal of Atmospheric and Oceanic Technology, 29, 897-910, https://journals.ametsoc.org/view/journals/atot/29/7/jtech-d-11-00103_1.xmlLinks to an external site.

+- Received assistance from classmates and TA.

 ## Copyright
 © 2024 edX Boot Camps LLC